vinceliuice/Orchis-kde/README.md

-ChromeOS kde is a materia Design theme for KDE Plasma desktop.
+Orchis kde is a materia Design theme for KDE Plasma desktop.

 In this repository you'll find: